massCodeIO/documentation/docs/essentials/folders.md

 ## Moving Folders

-Drag and drop the required folder onto another folder.
+Drag and drop the required folder into another folder.

 ## Renaming and Deleting